Patterns of Agile success – Part 4 of 6

-We’re more than half way through our series of blogs on the patterns of behaviour seen in organisations running Agile successfully.
+We’re more than halfway through our series of blogs on the patterns of behaviour seen in organizations running Agile successfully.
 We’ve discussed a commitment to change and two well-understood principles – delivering in increments and using fast feedback.
-Now, we want to introduce a pattern which is often talked about – self organisation.
-This is fundamentally in opposition to the culture which many organisations possess – and although many people pay lip service to the idea of self-organising, in practice, it is frequently ignored.
+Now, we want to introduce a pattern that is often talked about – self-organization.
+This is fundamentally in opposition to the culture which many organizations possess – and although many people pay lip service to the idea of self-organizing, in practice, it is frequently ignored.

-Organisations using Agile most successfully have working practices that we have summarised as ‘self-organisation’.
+Organizations using Agile most successfully have working practices that we have summarized as ‘self-organization’.
 There is probably no pattern of working that has been so abused.
-Every decade there seems to be a new slogan ‘empowerment’, ‘autonomy’, ‘self organisation’.
+Every decade there seems to be a new slogan ‘empowerment’, ‘autonomy’, ‘self organization’.
 As long as they remain only slogans, they evoke nothing better than cynical laughter.

 It’s not an easy pattern to establish – but it pays real dividends in terms of team motivation, speed of action and reduction of overheads.
 There are a whole host of practices, from a simple task board to Google’s system of allowing individuals to select where and what they work on.

 ‘Command and control’ is widely seen as the opposite of self-organization.
 There are some valid reasons as to why it developed as a form of management, but it works in a limited set of circumstances.
 Approvals up and down a command chain take time and add delays to projects.
 Self-organizing teams have a set of boundaries within which they can make decisions, spend money and change direction in order to complete the job more swiftly.
 Self-organization does not mean anarchy.